UgoDaves/AirBnB-Data-Analytics-project/README.md

 In this project, I would be analyzing AirBnB listing dataset specifically in Dallas, Texas area to gain date driven insight, on basically the factors that may contribute to having a successful AirBnB listing.

 ## Ask Phase
-1. How do we make accurate decisions on the best approach to take, in order to create successful AirBnB listings?
+1. How do we make accurate decisions on the best approach to take in order to create successful AirBnB listings?
 My strategy includes:
 -  Make a list of the top ten most successful hosts, and analyze their overal revenue.
 -  Analyzing Districts and areas with the higest turn out.
--   dentify the most popular accomodation category.
+-  Identify the most popular accomodation category.

 ## Prepare Phase
 1. Discription of all datasources used:
 The dataset used for this project can be found [here](http://insideairbnb.com/get-the-data/), a website called 'Inside Airbnb' a third-party public data-source.
 It consists of 18 columns ranging from the listing ID to license.
-Since it does not include the demograpic details of hosts, it is hard to determine of there are any bias.
+Since it does not include the demograpic details of hosts, it is hard to determine if it consists of any bias.
 The dataset policy can be accessed [here](http://insideairbnb.com/data-policies)

 ## Process Phase
 1. Documentation of any cleaning or manipulation of Data.
-In this phase, I would use Microsoft Excel and PowerQuery to perform data cleaning.
- - I imported the data into PoweQuery
+### Import Data into Power Query:
+Utilized Power Query to import the raw dataset, providing a structured environment for subsequent data cleaning.

+### Remove Unnecessary Columns:
- - I deleted the neighbourhood and license column.
+- Identified and deleted the "neighbourhood" "id" and "license" columns, as they were deemed irrelevant for the analysis.

- - I seperated the rating, number of beds, bedroom and baths, since they were all in one column.
- - I deleted empty columns.
+### Separate Combined Columns:
+- Addressed data quality by breaking down information that was originally combined in a single column.
+Specifically, separated the "rating," "number of beds," "bedrooms," and "baths" into distinct columns for improved clarity and analysis.

+### Remove Empty Columns:
+- Identified and removed any empty or redundant columns to streamline the dataset.

+### Text Reduction for SQL Analysis:
- - I reduced the number of texts in the dataset for easy analysis in SQL.
+- Recognizing the importance of efficient SQL analysis, reduced the length of text within the dataset to enhance readability and simplify queries.

 ```CREATE TABLE airbnb (
 id BIGINT,